Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/10/moving-to-mastodon.md

 It's best to add too many people and filter it to curate your feed later.

+You can find more people by searching topics in the [Fediverse Directory](https://fediverse.info/explore/people), for example people in [DevOps](https://fediverse.info/explore/topics/devops).

 ## Conclusion

 Here's to a better future for social, where we can control our feed and hopefully begin a healthy conversation.